 “Death throws life out of balance, and it’s up to us, the living, to try to bring that balance back.” – Rick Hutchins

 Recently, I’ve been mulling over the link between heroism and death.
 In 2014, several events in Richmond, the city I love and call home, had me reeling.
-My heart and my head are still trying to recover.
+Years have passed and my heart and my head have still not yet recovered.

 On May 10, 2014, two of my colleagues at the University of Richmond died tragically in a hot air balloon accident.
 I knew one of the women, Ginny Doyle, the Associate Head Coach of the women’s basketball team.
 She is described by everyone who knew her as the shining light of the university.
 She was a stellar athlete and even better person.